Prague 4

 Prague 4, formally the Prague 4 Municipal District (Městská čast Praha 4), is a second-tier municipality in Prague.
 The administrative district (správní obvod) of the same name consists of municipal districts Prague 4 and Kunratice.

 Prague 4 is located just south of Prague 2 and is the biggest municipality in Prague.
-Most of this district consists of large estates of panelaks.
+Most of this district consists of large estates of paneláks.
 The district is also well connected to the motorway to Brno.

 Government and infrastructure

-The Prison Service of the Czech Republic is headquartered in this district.
+The Prison Service of the Czech Republic is headquartered in this district, together with the High court in Prague as well as the High Public Prosecutor’s Office.